2024 Solar Incentives Guide for Pleasant View, UT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Tax exemptions can come in two forms.
-First, there is sales tax exemption, applied at the time you purchase your solar panels.
+- Tax Exemptions: Tax exemptions may come in one of two forms.
+First, there is sales tax exemption, applied when you purchase solar panels.
 The second is property tax exemption.
-This allows you to ignore the value added by your solar system when calculating property tax for your house.
+This allows you to exclude the added value of your solar system when paying property tax on your home.

 Federal Solar Incentives

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-The new Clean Energy Credit is valid until 2035.
-American homeowners are now eligible for a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
-This credit will then be decreased by a few percentage points every year until the date of expiration.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
+The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022, and completed by the end of 2032.
+After this, the percentage will see a slight decrease annually until the end of the program in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit applies to you, reach out to your local Pleasant View solar installation expert.
+To fully understand how the new Clean Energy Credit applies to you, talk to your local Pleasant View solar installation company.

 State & Local Solar Incentives